dwightjack/storypug/README.md

 ## Usage in Stories

 Now that you have configured Storybook to handle `.pug` files, you can import them like JavaScript modules.
-The imported module will be a function that will render the mixin with options and a block's content.
+The imported module will be a function accepting an object with the following properties:

+- `props`: An object passed as the first argument of the mixin
+- `contents`: an optional HTML string rendered at the mixin's `block`
+- `...`: any other property will be avaiable as pug locals.

+The function will return the rendered template as a string.

 ```pug
 //- components/example.pug